 HOLLYSYS ALERT: Bragar Eagel & Squire, P.C. is Investigating Hollysys Automation Technologies Ltd. on Behalf of Hollysys Stockholders and Encourages Investors to Contact the Firm

-NEW YORK, Nov.
-27, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Hollysys Automation Technologies Ltd ("Hollysys" or the "Company") (NASDAQ:HOLI) on behalf of Hollysys stockholders.
+NEW YORK, Dec.
+02, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Hollysys Automation Technologies Ltd. ("Hollysys" or the "Company") (NASDAQ:HOLI) on behalf of Hollysys stockholders.
 Our investigation concerns whether Hollysys has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.